Pretty Pink Tulip Tablescape for Valentine’s Day

 tall gold candlesticks with pink candles

-However, I thought the gold candlesticks were too tall so I switched them to some of my crystal candlesticks – another think that I have collected over the years.
+However, I thought the gold candlesticks were too tall, so I switched them to some of my crystal candlesticks – another thing that I have collected over the years.

-TIP: Don’t ever hesitate to change things out that don’t work, whether on a table or in your home decor.
+TIP: Don’t ever hesitate to replace anything that doesn’t work, whether on a dining table or in your home decor.

 pink candles in crystal candlesticks on brass tray